 International Headquarters is asking all members to follow local and state government guidelines regarding travel, and to be considerate of branch schools that are impacted by restrictions due to COVID-19, and/or other disasters.
 Also, please refer to the IDMR Screening and Infection Guidelines (Released March 18, 2023): IDMR MASTER GUIDELINES SCREENING 02-14-23.

-Prior to making plans to visit ANY IDMR Branch School, please check the Branch Schedule Updates to ensure that class is being held and to ensure there are no visitation restrictions.
-Also, please contact the branch directly in advance to make them aware of your plans to visit, to verify the current class schedule and to obtain any COVID-19 related protocols.
-Some branches are temporarily closed due to COVID-19 restrictions and many branches are unable to accommodate visitors at this time due to social distancing requirements.
-Please see the list of Branch Schedule Updates here
+Prior to making plans to visit ANY IDMR® Branch School, please check the Branch Schedule Updates at this link.
+Also, please contact the branch directly to make them aware of your plans to visit, to verify the class schedule, and to obtain any COVID-19 related protocols.

 See updates and frequently asked questions by Centers for Disease Control and Prevention (CDC) on Coronavirus and Travel in